Gr\"obner-Shirshov bases for the Coxeter groups of the types $G_2,F_4,E_6,E_7$ and $E_8$: Preliminaries

-of $S^c-$reduced words consists of a linear bases of the algebra $\langle X|R\rangle$ which is the factor-algebra of $K \langle X\rangle$ by the ideal generated by $R$. \end{lemma} We focus on finite Coxeter groups.
-By \cite{MR1890629}, the Coxeter-Dynkin diagram of any irreducible finite Coxeter group is ismorphic to one of the diagram in Figure \ref{diagram}.

-For the Coxeter groups of the types $A_n,B_n,D_n$, Bokut computed the Gr\"{o}bner-Shirshov bases in \cite{MR1857281}.
+It's worth to mention that the number of the loop processes is not always finite and $GB(A)$ is not always a finite set.
+In 2001, Bokut computed the Gr\"{o}bner-Shirshov bases of the Coxeter groups of the types $A_n,B_n,D_n$ in \cite{MR1857281}.
 We will set out the Gr\"{o}bner-Shirshov bases for the coxeter groups of the types $G_2,F_4,E_6,E_7$ and $E_8$ in the following sections.
+It is easy to calculate the Gr\"{o}bner-Shirshov bases for the Coxeter group of type $G_2$ and $F_4$.
+We just list them as the appendix without proof.
 It is significant that the presentation of group determines the computation of the Gr\"{o}bner-Shirshov bases under the fixed order.
-In the following sections, we fix the deg-lex order and mark the generators $x_i$ on Coxeter-Dynkin diagrams.
-Thus we get a new presentation of Coxeter groups, and get the Gr\"{o}bner-Shirshov bases in simple forms.
+In the following sections, we rearrange the generator, get a new presentation of Coxeter groups.
+It is worth to mention this new presentation of group is the key step to get Gr\"{o}bner-Shirshov bases simpler and quicker than other presentations.